The Leopard: Origins

 In May 1956, Tomasi sent a four-chapter typescript to Mondadori in Milan.
 That summer he wrote two more chapters (drafts of the third and fourth in the final version) and in October he sent these to Mondadori as well.
 Mondadori rejected the novel in December 1956, although their rejection left open the possibility of considering a future version of the same work.
 In early 1957 he wrote two more chapters (the eventual fifth and sixth), revised those he had already written, and sent typescripts to several people.
 With Tomasi's permission, his student Francesco Orlando sent a copy to literary agent Elena Croce, daughter of Benedetto Croce, leaving the author anonymous.
 Another recipient, bookseller and publisher Fausto Flaccovio, liked the book but was not in the business of publishing fiction; he suggested sending it to Elio Vittorini; unsurprisingly, this rather traditional novel did not appeal to modernist Vittorini, who found it "rather old-fashioned" and "essayish".

 Eventually, the copy sent to Croce bore fruit, but not in Tomasi's lifetime.
 In 1957, he was diagnosed with lung cancer; he died on 23 July 1957 in Rome.
 Elena Croce sent the manuscript to the writer Giorgio Bassani, who brought it to the publisher Feltrinelli.
 On 3 March 1958, Feltrinelli contacted Tomasi di Lampedusa's widow to make arrangements to publish the novel.
 It was published in November 1958 and became a bestseller, going through 52 editions in less than six months.
 Il Gattopardo was quickly recognized as a great work of Italian literature.
 In 1959 Tomasi di Lampedusa was posthumously awarded the prestigious Strega Prize for the novel.
 However, the application was much discussed by the literary people of that time such as Pier Paolo Pasolini and Alberto Moravia who considered the novel too conservative.
 When Mario Soldati called Maria Bellonci to submit Il Gattopardo to the competition, his friend Moravia told him:"I will never look you in the face again".

 Plot

-Most of the novel is set during the time of the Risorgimento, specifically during the period when Giuseppe Garibaldi, the leader of the famous Redshirts, swept through Sicily with his proletarian army known as The Thousand.
+Most of the novel is set during the time of the Risorgimento, specifically during the period when Giuseppe Garibaldi, the leader of the famous Redshirts, swept through Sicily with his revolutionary army known as The Thousand.
 The novel does not follow a conventional chronological order, with chapters taking place weeks, months, or even decades apart from each other.